Azure-Samples/AnomalyDetector/README.md

 ## Prerequisites

 You must have a [Cognitive Services API account](https://docs.microsoft.com/azure/cognitive-services/cognitive-services-apis-create-account) with access to the Anomaly detector API.
-If you don't have an Azure subscription, you can [create an account](https://azure.microsoft.com/try/cognitive-services/) for free.
-Before continuing, You will need the access key provided after activating your free trial, or a paid subscription key from your Azure dashboard.
+Before continuing, You will need the access key from your Azure dashboard.

 ## Demo